 If you can’t understand the instruction manual or prefer a more visual how-to, I highly recommend the video below to set up the machine.

 Now, let’s talk about some of the features and what this means for you as a sewist!

 What can you do with the 60 built-in stitches of the CS6000i?

-The feet are labeled with letters so you can easily identify which is which.
+The feet are labeled with letters so you can quickly identify them.

 - Zigzag Foot – general-purpose foot for most sewing projects

-- Buttonhole Foot – making the buttonholes using one of the 7 buttonhole stitches
+- Buttonhole Foot – making the buttonholes using one of the one-step 7 buttonhole stitches

 - Button Sewing Foot – sewing on the buttons

 - Monogramming Foot – used for certain decorative stitches, such as scalloping and heirloom stitches